Wezesha Women And Youth Initiative (WWAYI)

 OUR MISSION

-At WWAYI, we empower women and youth by addressing systemic barriers to education, health, digital literacy, and economic opportunities.
+To we empower women and youth by addressing systemic barriers to literacy including education, health, and economic opportunities.
 Through community-driven programs, we foster resilience, amplify voices, and create equitable pathways for sustainable and inclusive development.

 OUR VISION